 A Morning of Joy — Celebrating God's Goodness

-Start your morning by inviting Jesus into your celebration.
-This prayer guide helps you share your joy with him, acknowledge his hand in what you're celebrating, and ask him to deepen your gratitude and wisdom as you move forward.
+Begin your morning by inviting Jesus into your celebration.
+This prayer guide helps you offer your joy back to him, give thanks for what he's done, and ask him to sustain this gladness throughout your day.

 Morning